-Cecilia JIMENEZ-DAMARY (Philippines), LL.M. in Public International Law (King’s College London, UK); MDC in International Organizations-MBA (University of Geneva, Switzerland); LL.B.
-(Ateneo de Manila, Philippines); B.Sc. in Foreign Service (University of the Philippines).
-Cecilia Jimenez-Damary is a human rights lawyer specialised in forced displacement and migration.
-Ms. Jimenez-Damary has over two decades of experience in NGO human rights advocacy for the Asia-Pacific region and also has teaching experience as an adjunct professor of international human rights and humanitarian law.
-Ms. Jimenez-Damary previously acted as Senior Legal Adviser and Trainer with the Internal Displacement Monitoring Centre (IDMC) of the Norwegian Refugee Council (NRC) in Geneva; as the National Director of the IDP Project of the Commission on Human Rights of the Philippines; and more recently as the government representative to the Philippine Transitional Justice and Reconciliation Commission.
-Ms. Jimenez-Damary was appointed Special Rapporteur on the human rights of internally displaced persons by the Human Rights Council in September 2016 and assumed the mandate on 1 November 2016.
+Cecilia Jimenez-Damary of the Philippines was appointed Special Rapporteur on the human rights of internally displaced persons by the Human Rights Council in September 2016 and assumed the mandate on 1 November 2016.
+She is a lawyer in human rights and international humanitarian law specialised in forced displacement and migration.
+Ms. Jimenez-Damary has over three decades of experience in NGO human rights advocacy for the Asia-Pacific region and teaching experience as an adjunct professor of international human rights and humanitarian law.
+Ms. Jimenez-Damary previously acted as Senior Legal Adviser and Trainer with the Internal Displacement Monitoring Centre (IDMC) of the Norwegian Refugee Council (NRC) in Geneva, as the National Director of the IDP Project of the Commission on Human Rights of the Philippines, and as the government representative to the Philippine Transitional Justice and Reconciliation Commission for the Bangsamoro.

 Latest thematic reports

 Internal displacement in the context of the slow-onset adverse effects of climate change: This report, presented at the General Assembly’s 75th session in 2020, examines internal displacement in the context of the slow-onset adverse effects of climate change and analyses the impacts of this type of displacement on the enjoyment of human rights by internally displaced persons.